-The estate is located in Trier (Bernkastel area) in the German wine-growing region Moselle, The origin of the former foundation vineyard goes back to the year 1561, in which the Trier Jesuit College was opened.
-The vineyard ownership comes mainly from donations of Archbishop Johann vd Leyen and Archbishop Jacob zu Eltz (1561–1581).
-In 1773 the Jesuit College was dissolved and continued as "Electoral Gymnasium".
+The estate is located in Trier (Bernkastel area) in the German wine-growing region Moselle, The origins of the former foundation winery date back to 1561, when the Jesuit college in Trier was opened.
+The vineyard comes mainly from donations from Archbishop Johann vd Leyen and Archbishop Jacob zu Eltz (1561–1581).
+In 1773 the Jesuit college was dissolved and continued as the "Electoral High School".
 By imperial decree Napoleon (1769-1821) the vineyards were returned to the school in 1805.
 The possessions were preserved even in Prussian times.
-The French "Collège" was renamed in 1896 to "Friedrich-Wilhelm-Gymnasium".
-The winery was taken over in 2003 by the episcopal seminary Trier, one of the partners of the Episcopal wineries Trier,
+The French "Collège" was renamed "Friedrich-Wilhelm-Gymnasium" in 1896.
+In 2003 the winery was taken over by the Episcopal Seminary in Trier, one of the partners of Episcopal wineries Trier,

-The vineyards cover 30 hectares of vineyards in classic steep slopes at the Middle Mosel in Bernkastel (Bathhouse), Graach ( Domprobst and Heaven ) and Trittenheim ( pharmacy ) on 17 hectares, and on the Saar next Trier on the Falkensteiner Hof (single location Hofberg) with 13 acres.
-They are exclusively with Riesling planted, Namesake is Friedrich Wilhelm III.
-(1770-1840), who was born at Sanssouci Castle (Kingdom of Prussia).
-According to the legend, “Fritz Willi" likes to be five times straight and enjoyed in good company with high-footed one or even several glasses of Mosel-Riesling.
-The Prussian king Frederick II the Great was his great-uncle.
-Since the year 2014, there is a named after him wine line "Fritz Willi".
+The vineyards cover 30 hectares of classic vines steep slopes at the Mittelmosel in Bernkastel (Bath room), Graach ( Domprobst and Heaven ) and Trittenheim ( pharmacy ) on 17 hectares, as well as on the Saar next to Trier on the Falkensteiner Hof (single location Hofberg) with 13 hectares.
+You are only with Riesling planted, The namesake is Friedrich Wilhelm III.
+(1770-1840), who was born at Sanssouci Palace (Kingdom of Prussia).
+According to the legend, “Fritz Willi” was happy to be five and enjoyed one or more glasses of Mosel Riesling in high company with feet up.
+The Prussian king Frederick II the Great was his great uncle.
+Since the 2014 vintage there is a wine line named after him "Fritz Willi".